istore221/cs-final-project-flash/README.md

 - bootstrap-filestyle.min.js

 ```
-No dependencies on user environment .
+No dependencies on user environment.
 ```

+## Prerequisites
+-Java 7 or greater
+-Apache tomcat 7 or greater

 ## Installation

 1. Unzip the attached project folder or download the repositary as a ZIP from  https://github.com/istore221/cs-final-project-flash/tree/integrate

-2. Install Apache Tomcat server and don't forget to start the server before deployment.
-3. Copy the unzipped project folder (step 1) to webapps folder of  tomcat & your done.
+2. Copy the unzipped project folder (step 1) to webapps directory ex: on Windows (C:\xampp\tomcat\webapps).
-4. run it on your web browser ex: localhost:8080/xxxxxx
+3. run it on your web browser ex: localhost:8080/xxxxxx